 My family background is complex, and it has taught me to see beyond surface appearances and simple narratives.
 On my father's side, the family was very religious and old school, but my father himself was not religious at all.

 On my mother's side, most of my relatives were pro-Pahlavi; some of were military lieutenants and generals or politicians during the time of the Shah.
 I even lost one of my uncles after the revolution.
 He was arrested simply for having met with Pahlavi in the USA; this is what I guess though, because no one ever talked about that with me as they were seeing Reza Pahlavi as a clown, and my uncle as stupid who trusted him.
-The jurisdictional system imprisoned my uncle, and his life almost fully destroyed after that.
+The judicial system imprisoned my uncle, and his life almost fully destroyed after that.

 This complicated background has given me a unique perspective.
 I have seen both sides; I have experienced the contradictions; and I have learned that nothing is as simple as it appears.
-This perspective helped me better understand the colonial playbook even through their constant lias and propaganda.
+This perspective helped me better understand the colonial playbook even through their constant lies and propaganda.
 It helped me recognize the patterns that some miss.

 I have seen that the true faith is not about outward appearances or rigid rules; it is about genuine devotion, about finding your own path to spirituality and staying a human, fully alive.
 People from religious families can become against it, while some from the modern ones can become the true seekers of God's path.